Fukaya categories of blowups: Moduli spaces of treed disks

 The moduli spaces of stable weighted treed disks are naturally cell complexes.
-Suppose $\Gamma$ is a stable combinatorial type with $k$ boundary inputs and $l$ interior inputs.
-Let ${\mc M}_\Gamma$ denote the set of all isomorphism classes of treed disks of type $\Gamma$, which has a natural topology.
-Then ${\mc M}_\Gamma$ is a manifold of dimension
+Suppose $\Gamma$ is a stable domain type with $d(\circ)$ boundary inputs and $d(\black)$ interior leaves.
+Let ${\cM}_\Gamma$ denote the set of all isomorphism classes of treed disks of type $\Gamma$, with its natural topology induced by embedding in the product of the moduli space of stable trees and stable disks.
+The space ${\cM}_\Gamma$ is a manifold of dimension

 Denote